Why invest in the trust?

 Latest news and views

 In what has been a truly exceptional period for markets and wider society, we have been inviting investors to get in touch with their questions.
-Over the next two months, portfolio manager of the Securities Trust of Scotland, Mark Whitehead, provides his in-depth responses to these issues.
+In our second and final edition, Mark Whitehead, Portfolio Manager, provides his answers.

 - Date published